Benign Overfitting in Time Series Linear Models with Over-Parameterization: Conclusion and discussion

-\section{Conclusion and Discussion}
+\section{Conclusion and discussion}

-In this study, we investigated the excess risk of an estimator of an over-parameterized linear model with dependent time series data.
-We constructed an estimator using an interpolator that fits the data perfectly and measured the excess risk of prediction.
-In addition to the notion of the effective ranks of the autocovariance matrices used for independent data, we developed several notions to handle the temporal covariance and its heterogeneity; subsequently, we derived the upper and lower bounds of the excess risk in the cases of homo/hetero-correlation.
-This result is valid in the high-dimensional case $p \gg n$ regardless of sparsity and in long-memory processes.
-Our theory shows that only the variance is affected by the dependence in the homo-correlated setting, and both the bias and the variance are affected in the hetero-correlated setting.
-We also showed that the result can be extended to the infinite-dimensional setting $p = \infty$.
+In this study, we investigate the excess risk of an estimator for an over-parameterized linear model with dependent time-series data.
+We construct an estimator using an interpolator that perfectly fits the data and measure the excess prediction risk.
+In addition to the concept of effective ranks of autocovariance matrices used for independent data, we develop several notions to handle temporal covariance and subsequently derive upper and lower bounds on the excess risk.
+This result holds in the high-dimensional regime, where \( p \gg n \), regardless of sparsity.
+Our analysis shows that the coherence of temporal covariance matrices affects the risk bound and the convergence rates we derive.
+The analysis is based on the implicit decorrelation achieved by the interpolation estimator and the control of the coherence property.

 A limitation of this study is that the dependent data are assumed to be Gaussian.
-While it is common to assume Gaussianity in the dependent data analysis, there are several ways to relax this assumption.
-However, in our study, it is non-trivial to relax it because Sudakov's inequality for the derived moment inequality heavily depends on Gaussianity.
-Further, Gaussianity also plays a critical role in reducing the correlation of data to handle the bias term.
-In the over-parameterized setting, avoiding Gaussianity is important for future work.
+While assuming Gaussianity is common in dependent data analysis, several methods exist to relax this assumption.
+However, in our study, Gaussianity plays a crucial role in reducing data correlation to handle the bias term.
+In the over-parameterized setting, exploring methods to avoid the Gaussianity assumption is an important direction for future work.

-An important direction of extension is the application to more complicated models, such as latent variable models.
-For example, \citet{bunea2022interpolating} considered a factor model in an independent data setting and showed that the effect of latent noise has a significant impact on the conditions for the establishment of benign overfitting.
-How this would be affected under dependent data is an interesting direction of extension.
+An important avenue for future research is the application to more complex models, such as latent variable models.
+For example, \citet{bunea2022interpolating} considered a factor model in an independent data setting and showed that latent noise significantly impacts the conditions for benign overfitting.
+Understanding how this effect changes under dependent data is an interesting direction for further study.

-\section{Additional Notation}
+\section{Additional notation}